ZanzyTHEbar/PermaCulture-Plans/gardenplans.md

    All that is left is to add composting worms (tiger worms) and food scraps.

+## Build Soil

+1. Don't leave the soil bare.
+2. Slow, spread, and sink water.
+3. Use annuals, natives, and cover-crops as chop-and-drop mulch.
+4. Use compost as a top dressing.
+5. Use non-pine wood chips as a top dressing, unless you are trying to lower the pH of the soil.
+6. Don't disturb the subsoil and encourage biological tillage.
+7. Use a broad fork to aerate the soil yearly.
+8. use keyline plowing to aerate the soil yearly.
+   1. Do this until the soil is healthy and thriving, then reduce the frequency until the soil is self-sustaining.
+   2. > [!NOTE]\
+      > Keyline plowing is a great way to aerate the soil and bring water into the hard-pan, but it is not a substitute for a broad fork.
+9. Use crop rotation to mimic diversity.
+10. Plant in Consortiums and Guilds to decrease the amount of soil disturbance and time.
+11. Inoculate the soil with mycorrhizal fungi.
+    1. Dip exposed roots of seedlings into water enriched with the spore mass of one or more mycorrhizal species.
+    2. Broadcast spores onto the root zones of existing trees and shrubs using spores in a water carrier.
+    3. Place a little soil from the root zone of proven mushroom-producing trees around seedlings in the nursery or soon after planting.
+    4. Inoculate the compost of pot-grown plants with a mixture of dried spores from suitable species.
+    5. When planting trees or shrubs, scatter a dry spore mixture into the planting hole.
+    6. Use woody mulch to feed the fungi.
+12. Create self-sustaining fertility with nitrogen fixing trees and dynamic accumulator plants

 ## Notes

 Plant Acacia Stenophylla (ShoeString Acacia) as a top story first, then plant cover crop to protect the soil.